katelynpdn/cse15l-lab-reports/labreport5/lab5.md

 Here is my grade.sh script for reference:
 ![Failed Test](lab5_img3.png)

-Since the symptom references line 44, I would guess that the bug may be that I am using improper parentheses syntax in this line 44 in `grade.sh`: `successes=$(( test - failures ))`.
+Since the symptom references line 44, I would guess that the bug may be that I am using improper parentheses syntax in line 44, this line: `grade.sh`: `successes=$(( test - failures ))`.
 However, the syntax seems correct to me and I am confused why an error is only being thrown for one test and not the others.

 2. TA Response